tshort/WebAssemblyInterfaces.jl/README.md

 NOTE: This is still experimental, and not all features have been tested with WebAssembly.

+For a working example, see this [Lorenz Attraction App in Julia](http://tshort.github.io/Lorenz-WebAssembly-Model.jl).

 This is a small package to write out definitions in JavaScript that correspond to Julia types and object definitions.
 This JavaScript code is meant to be used with the [wasm-ffi](https://github.com/DeMille/wasm-ffi/tree/master) package, a great package for interfacing between JavaScript and WebAssembly.
 This allows JavaScript to read and write to memory that is shared by the Julia code (after being compiled to WebAssembly).
 The [wasm-ffi](https://github.com/DeMille/wasm-ffi/tree/master) package writes to the same memory layout used by Julia.

 The following types are supported: